saghul/txiki.js/README.md

 If you didn't already clone this repository recursively, make sure you initialize these submodules with `git submodule update --init` before proceeding to the build.

+## Versioning

+At this time txiki.js uses [calendar versioning] with the form YY.MM.MICRO.

 ## Thanks

 txiki.js stands on shoulders of giants.
 It wouldn't be what it is today without these libraries: